 Staying Safe While Working Remotely

 Fortunately, many of the cybersecurity challenges remote workers face are not insurmountable as long as they are addressed swiftly.
-Common-sense measures can go a long way towards reducing the chances of a successful cyberattack, assuming that both companies and employees are made conscious of high-risk scenarios and prevention.
+Common-sense measures can go a long way towards reducing the chances of a successful cyberattack.
+But both the company and employees need to be made conscious of high-risk scenarios and prevention.

 Practical security measures such as multi-factor authentication for high-level employees with access to sensitive data are equally vital.
 We also recommend implementing explicit policies regulating conduct to guide teleworkers on the right track.